CP Violation in Rare Lepton-Number-Violating $W$ Decays at the LHC: Summary Discussion

 We find that, while the minimum value of $\ACP$ measurable at the LHC depends on the neutrino mass $M_N$, smaller and smaller values of $\ACP$ can be measured as the LHC increases in energy and integrated luminosity.
-The most promising result is for the FCC-hh with $M_N = 10$ GeV, where $\ACP = 0.4\%$ is measurable.
-But even for the worst case, the HL-LHC with $M_N = 5$ GeV, a reasonably small value of $\ACP = 9.5\%$ can be measured.
-Note that, in many cases, $\ACP$s of $O(1\%)$ are measurable.
-This means that, if the heavy-light mixing parameter $|B_{\ell N}|^2$ is taken to be $10^{-7}$ instead of $10^{-5}$, $\ACP$s of $O(10\%)$ are still measurable.
+The most promising result is for the FCC-hh with $M_N = 10$ GeV, where $\ACP = O(1\%)$ is measurable.
+But even for the worst case, the HL-LHC with $M_N = 5$ GeV, a reasonably small value of $\ACP = O(10\%)$ can be measured.

 The point to take away from all of this is the following.
-The simple observation of the LNV decay $W^\pm \to \ell_1^\pm \ell_2^\pm (f'{\bar f})^\mp$ would itself be very exciting.
+The simple observation of the LNV decay $W^\pm \to \ell_1^\pm \ell_2^\pm (q'{\bar q})^\mp$ would itself be very exciting.
 But the next step would then be to try to understand the underlying new physics.
 If a CP asymmetry in this decay were measured, it would tell us that (at least) two amplitudes contribute to the decay, with different CP-odd and CP-even phases, and would hint at a possible connection with leptogenesis models.

 {\bf Acknowledgments}: This work was financially supported by NSERC of Canada.